soran-ghaderi/torchebm/docs/guides/custom_neural_networks.md

 Remember the following key points:

-1. The energy function should output a scalar value for each sample in the batch
+1. The model should output a scalar value for each sample in the batch
 2. Lower energy values should correspond to higher probability density
 3. The neural network must be differentiable for gradient-based sampling methods to work